 To visit Alcatraz Island you will need to purchase tickets in advance from Alcatraz Cruises.
 Visit their site at www.alcatrazcruises.com for accessibility information regarding Pier 33 and Alcatraz Cruises.
-Pier 33 contains accessible parking stalls; upon arrival please show the parking attendant your disabled placard.
+Pier 33 contains accessible parking stalls; upon arrival please show the parking attendant your placard.

 You can request Assistive Listening Devices at the ticket booth on Pier 33.

-The distance from the dock to the prison at the top of the island is about 1/4 mile (.4 km) and the elevation change is 130 feet (40 meters).
+The distance from the dock to the prison at the top of the island is about 1/4 mile (0.4 km) and the elevation change is 130 feet (40 meters).
 This is roughly equivalent to climbing a thirteen story building (or a twelve story building in Europe), but spread out over 1/4 mile.

-Once you arrive on the island you will be asked to listen to a short introductory announcement on the dock.
+Once you arrive on the island, you will be asked to listen to a short introductory announcement on the dock.
 The dock contains an accessible restroom facility.
-To your left you will find the accessible tram (S.E.A.T), which transports visitors with mobility disabilities to the Cell House.
-In the Cell house there is an elevator to provide access to the second story.
-Here you can also request an audio described, Braille transcript, or ASL video of the Cell House tour.
+To your left you will find the accessible tram (S.E.A.T), which transports visitors with mobility needs to the Cell House.
+In the Cell house, there is an elevator to provide access to the upper level.
+Here, you can also request an audio described, Braille transcript, or ASL video of the Cell House tour.
 There is an accessible restroom facility located adjacent the Cell House.

-If you would like to access the videos and exhibits in Building 64, before getting onto the S.E.A.T vehicle at the dock, you will need to head uphill approximately 100 feet from the dock to access the entry ramp.
-This route is extremely steep proceed with caution.
+If you would like to access the videos and exhibits in Building 64 before getting onto the S.E.A.T vehicle at the dock, you will need to head uphill approximately 100 feet from the dock to access the entry ramp.
+This route is not notably steep, but is often crowded.
 Inside the barracks building is a theater, exhibits and a bookstore.
 The movies are open-captioned and are compatible with our Assistive Listening Devices.